Little Man Tate anounce reunion for homecoming gig later in 2020

 Little Man Tate are set to reunite for a major headline concert in Sheffield later this year.

-The indie band has officially broken their 11-year silence to announce that they will be performing in their hometown for their reunion show at the O2 Academy, Sheffield.
+The indie band has officially broken their 11-year silence to announce that they will be performing in their hometown for their reunion show at Sheffield’s O2 Academy on Friday September 18.

 Looking to picking up from where they left off, the original line up of Jon Windle, Edward ‘Maz’ Marriott, Ben Surtees and Dan Fields felt that now was “the perfect time” for a comeback.